-Application of the essential skills necessary in assisting with amalgam and composite restorations.
-Covers tray-setups, pre and post-operative instructions, instrument transfer, and oral evacuation with amalgam and composite procedures.
+This course covers the application of the essential skills necessary in assisting with amalgam and composite restorations.
+Covers tray-set-ups, pre and post-operative instructions, instrument transfer, and oral evacuation with amalgam and composite procedures.
 The identification and application of dental cements used in general dentistry will also be covered.
 Includes manipulation, storage and disposal of hazardous dental materials and cements.
 Required: Admission into the Dental Assistant program.
-Prerequisite: DA-106L with a C or better.
-Corequisite: DA-107
+Prerequisites: DA-106L with a C or better.
+Corequisites: DA-107